FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/15-Alternative/15-alternative.md

 ## Learning Objectives

-- adapt to using other file formats
+- Adapt to using other file formats
-- assess pros and cons of alternative approach
+- Assess pros and cons of alternative approach

 ## Target Audience